 What to see and do in the Mekong Delta?

-Tourist destinations in the Mekong Delta are quite diverse, offering many interesting things to see and do.
+Tourist destinations in the Mekong Delta are diverse, offering many interesting sights and activities.
 Life in the area revolves around water, from the famous floating markets to the vast jungle; a variety of agricultural products, fruits, flowers, and livestock grow in the region.

 Below are attractive destinations in the Western tourist map, helping you answer the question “What to do and see in this region?”